DOCUSIGN SITES & SERVICES TERMS AND CONDITIONS

 8.2.2 Term.
 The period of effectiveness of these Terms (“Term”), with respect to DocuSign Services, begins on the date the Customer accepts it and continues until the Customer’s Subscription Plan expires or its use of the DocuSign Services ceases (including as a result of termination in accordance with this Section 8.2), whichever is later.

 8.2.4 Termination by Customer.
 You may terminate your Account at any time upon ten (10) days’ advance written notice to DocuSign.
 If you wish to terminate, you must provide notice by contacting us here: (https://support.docusign.com/contactSupport).
-Section 7.2.2 notwithstanding, if a Customer terminates its annual Subscription Plan within the first thirty (30) days of the Subscription Term, it may submit a written request to DocuSign for a refund of the fees paid to DocuSign which DocuSign will consider, without obligation, in good faith.
-DocuSign has no obligation to consider refund requests related to a termination of a Subscription Plan if the termination does not occur in the first thirty (30) days of the relevant Subscription Plan, or if there has been violation of other Terms herein, or if records indicate substantial productive use took place during that period.
+If you purchased your Subscription Plan through an external service, such as an App Store, you must use the tools made available by those services to manage and/or terminate your Subscription Plan.
+Section 7.2.2 notwithstanding, if a Customer terminates its annual Subscription Plan within the first thirty (30) days of the initial Subscription Term, it may submit a written request to DocuSign for a refund of the fees paid to DocuSign for the initial Subscription Term, which DocuSign will consider, without obligation, in good faith.
+DocuSign has no obligation to consider refund requests related to a termination of a Subscription Plan if the termination does not occur in the first thirty (30) days of the initial Subscription Term, or if there has been a violation of other Terms herein, or if records indicate substantial productive use took place during that period.

 8.2.5 Default; Termination by DocuSign.
 A Customer will be in default of these Terms if: (a) it fails to timely pay any amount owed to us or an Affiliate of ours; (b) it or an Authorized User associated with its Account breaches any provision of these Terms or violates any published policy applicable to the DocuSign Services; (c) it is or becomes subject to any proceeding under the Bankruptcy Code or similar laws; or (d) if, in our sole discretion, we believe that continued use of the DocuSign Services by the Customer (or its Authorized Users or signers) creates legal risk for DocuSign or presents a threat to the security of the DocuSign Services or DocuSign’s customers.
 If a Customer is in default, we may, without notice: (i) suspend its Account and use of the DocuSign Services; (ii) terminate its Account; (iii) charge reactivation fees in order to reactivate its Account; and (iv) pursue any other remedy available to us.
-A DocuSign “Affiliate” means any legal entity that DocuSign, Inc. owns, that owns DocuSign, Inc. or that is under common control with DocuSign, Inc. “Control” and “own” mean possessing greater than 50% interest in an entity or the right to direct the management of the entity.
+A DocuSign “Affiliate” means any legal entity that DocuSign, Inc. owns, that owns DocuSign, Inc. or that is under common control with DocuSign, Inc. A Customer “Affiliate” means any legal entity that Customer owns, that owns Customer or that is under common control with Customer.
+“Control” and “own” mean possessing greater than 50% interest in an entity or the right to direct the management of the entity.

 9. WARRANTIES AND DISCLAIMERS